'Scotland is already great.' Protesters troll Trump on his golfing trip

 Protester Niamh Cunvin-Smith, 25, who traveled to the consulate protest from Inverness, asked, "Why on earth is this convicted felon allowed to come into our country and play golf when the people do not like him?"

-Trump is a native son of Scotland, but most Scots don't like him
+Trump has family roots in Scotland, but most Scots don't like him

 One recent poll found 71% of people in Scotland have an unfavorable opinion of Trump, compared to 57% of people in the United Kingdom overall.
 (Scotland is one of four countries, along with England, Wales and Northern Ireland, that comprise the U.K.)